mattelisi/RHUL-stats/docs/03-correlations.md

   return(A_shuffle)
 }

-# Compute 1000 matrix from permutations of the datasets
+# Use replicate() to compute 1000 matrix from permutations of the datasets
 n_permutations <- 1000
 permuted_partial_polychoric <- replicate(n_permutations, {
   permuted_dX <- shuffle_df(dX)